Bens Leo: Fighting piracy

 Bens Leo was a vocal opponent of music piracy.
 For him, the issue was not only the responsibility of record labels or the government, but also of fellow musicians.
 He believed that rampant copyright infringement and piracy were also driven by the decline in physical music sales.

-Private life
+Personal life

-Bens Leo was married to Dr. Pauline Endang and had one son, Addo Gustaf Putra.
-The family resided in the Cireundeu Permai housing complex, Ciputat, South Tangerang.
+Bens Leo was married to Pauline Endang and had one son, Addo Gustaf Putra.
+The family resided in the Cireundeu Permai housing complex, in Ciputat, South Tangerang.

+Bens Leo died on 29 November 2021 in Jakarta due to COVID-19.